- Share this article on Facebook

 - Share this article on Comment

 - Share this article on Linkedin

-PARK CITY — As the Sundance Film Festival winds to a close, First Look Pictures was on the verge of obtaining North American rights to "King of California" for slightly less than $3 million Thursday night, sources said.
+PARK CITY — As the Sundance Film Festival winds to a close, First Look Pictures acquired North American rights to “King of California” for slightly less than $3 million Thursday night, sources close to the negotiations said.

 A dark comedy from first-time screenwriter-director Mike Cahill, “King” stars Michael Douglas as a father who returns home after being released from a mental institution, much to the chagrin of his beleaguered 16-year-old daughter (Evan Rachel Wood).
 She reluctantly embarks on one of her father’s long string of crazy schemes: a plan to unearth gold buried by Spanish missionaries in California.

 A First Look representative confirmed that the studio was in negotiations for rights to the project, produced by Alexander Payne, Michael London, Avi Lerner and Randall Emmett.

 According to a source involved in the deal, the Weinstein Co., Lionsgate and ThinkFilm circled the film after its world premiere Wednesday night at the Eccles Theatre.
 One factor that gave First Look the edge, a source said, was that the studio’s CEO Henry Winterstern read the script and was tracking the project because of his previous position as CEO at Capital Entertainment, where he once expressed interest in getting involved in the production.

 The film’s executive producers are Danny Dimbort, Trevor Short, John Thompson, George Furla, Boaz Davidson, Vance Owen and Elisa Salinas.
 The co-producers are George Parra and M. Dal Walton III.